 - 6. In the Network name field, specify your own name for the guest wireless network or leave the value suggested by the router. - 7.
 If you want to create a password for access to the guest wireless network, deselect the Open network checkbox and fill in the Password field. - 8.
-Click the NEXT button to continue or click the BACK button to specify other settings. - 9.
+If you want to limit the bandwidth of the guest wireless network, select the Enable shaping checkbox and fill in the Shaping field. - 9.
+Click the NEXT button to continue or click the BACK button to specify other settings. - 10.
 On the Wireless Network 5 GHz page, specify needed settings for the wireless network in the 5GHz band and click the NEXT button.